codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/git-checkout.md

 Normally each [pipeline step]({{site.baseurl}}/docs/codefresh-yaml/steps/) in Codefresh can be named as you want.
 Specifically, for the git-clone step however the name `main_clone` is special.

 If you name your clone step as `main_clone` the Codefresh will automatically change the working directory for all the next (non git-clone) pipeline steps, to be the same as the project that was just checked out.
+This only applies to [built-in]({{site.baseurl}}/docs/codefresh-yaml/steps/#built-in-steps) Codefresh steps and not [custom plugins]({{site.baseurl}}/docs/codefresh-yaml/steps/#creating-a-typed-codefresh-plugin).

 {% include
 image.html